kcodogwu/weather-web-app/README.md

 # Weather Web App

-A weather web app that uses data from openweathermap.org/api.
+A web app that presents weather information for a searched area.
+The app uses data from openweathermap.org/api.